 The Greater Seattle Bureau of Fearless Ideas is pleased to offer dynamic, writing-based field trips at our center throughout the academic year.
 Our space is a creative and inspiring place for teachers to bring their students to improve their writing during the school day.
 As with all of our services, field trips are offered free of charge to schools.

 Thank you for your interest in BFI Field Trip programs.
-Registration for the 2018-19 school year is now open.
+Registration for the 2018-19 school year is now closed.
 Because BFI receives more requests than we can accommodate, we cannot guarantee spots to every teacher who applies.
-Please fill out our Field Trips Interest Form to apply for next school year.
-We will start reviewing applications in August.
-Thank you!

 If you have questions, read the FAQ below.
 If you have more questions, please contact us via email.